 Dr. Molly Dinucci completed her undergraduate degree in Animal Science at Cal Poly, San Luis Obispo in 2002 and went on to receive her doctorate degree from the University of California, Davis in 2007.
 After graduating from veterinary school, she completed a year-long internship in equine medicine at Loomis Basin Equine Medical Center in Loomis, CA. She stayed on at Loomis Basin as an associate veterinarian in equine ambulatory practice for two and a half years.
 Although she enjoyed equine practice, she decided to make a career change to small animal practice in the fall of 2010, after the birth of her son, Zachary.
 Dr. Molly practiced small animal medicine and surgery in Auburn for two years before joining Mother Lode Veterinary Hospital.

 Dr. Molly is a lover of the outdoors and enjoys running, hiking, skiing/snowboarding, camping, and backpacking.
-She and her husband, Mario, have three children; Zachary, Greyson, and Harper.
+She and her husband, Mario, have four children; Zachary, Greyson, Harper, and Hudson.

 Dr. Molly’s professional interests include preventative and internal medicine, geriatric medicine, ultrasound, and soft tissue surgery.